abdidarmawan007/k8s-single-redis-inmemory-io-threads/README.md

 # k8s statefullset redis v6 in-memory with io-threads
-Tips for hihg load production: use type vm with high cpu speed for gke node-pool,redis better use high cpu speed, not more core cpu, for example N2 machine types base frequency 2.8 GHz and a sustained all core turbo 3.4 GHz
+Tips for high load production: use type vm with high cpu speed for gke node-pool,redis better use high cpu speed, not more core cpu, for example N2 machine types base frequency 2.8 GHz and a sustained all core turbo 3.4 GHz
 ![alt text](https://i.imgur.com/4QF2Aq6.png)